bmordan/CV/readme.md

 **Feb 2019 - now Multiverse**

-Software Engineering Coach at WhiteHat.
-I have been designing and developing the curriculum for the level 4 software engineering apprenticeship.
+Software Engineering Coach at [Multiverse](https://www.multiverse.io/en-GB/programmes/software-engineering).
+I have been designing and developing the curriculum for the level 4 software engineering apprenticeship from scratch.
 I am responsible for cohorts of 18 - 24 year olds undertaking a Level 4 apprenticeship.
-During the 18 month apprenticeship I deliver 3 months of tuition, set monthly assignments, review and coach apprentices to create a portfolio proving a set of technical competencies set by IFATE (Institute for Apprenticeships and Technical Education).
-I conduct regular progress reviews with line managers from Facebook, Sky, Unilever and many more companies.
+During the 18 month apprenticeship I deliver 3 months of tuition on full stack web development and all the stages of the software development lifecycle.
+I set monthly assignments, review and coach apprentices to create a portfolio proving evidence of a set of technical competencies set by [IFATE](https://www.instituteforapprenticeships.org/apprenticeship-standards/software-developer-v1-1) (Institute for Apprenticeships and Technical Education).
+I conduct regular progress reviews with line managers and their apprentices at Facebook, Sky, Unilever and many more companies.

 **Feb 2018 - Feb 2019 Home Office**